 Nothing is as calming as a comfortable place to rest, so first things first, make your space comfortable.
 Look for thick, plush seat cushions, and layer up on outdoor cushions and throws that bring a softness and warmth to the space.
 If your space gets a lot of direct sunlight, find a stylish umbrella or gazebo to keep you cool during your time outdoors.

-Connecting to nature has been shown to have an uplifting effect on our moods, and one way to do that is through greenery, which you can never underestimate the power of to liven up your balcony or deck.
-There are so many options from flowering walls to herb gardens, though one of the trends we’re loving lately is the look of desert palms and succulents, which is great if you’re someone who’s looking for lower maintenance green life.
-Another way to connect your space to nature is through natural finishes like eucalyptus wood, which brings a softness to sleek black metal and adds an earthy dose of contrast.
+Connecting to nature has been shown to have an uplifting effect on our moods.
+One way to do that is through greenery.
+After all, you can never underestimate the power of plants to liven up your balcony, deck, or patio.
+There are so many options, from flowering walls to herb gardens, but one of the trends we’re loving lately is the look of desert palms and succulents.
+In fact, this option is great if you’re someone looking for lower maintenance greenery.